sudaredd/akka-sample/README.md

 akka-sample
 ===========
-Starting with Java and sample
+Starting with Java and Akka sample